7ute/laravel-provision/README.md

-# Migrate provisionning data separately
+# Migrate provisioning data separately

 A set of commands to provision data separately from your migrations or test seeds.